FAQs: Summer VISTA 2020

 What will Summer VISTA Members do?

-Each VISTA will serve full time from mid June – mid August 2018 with either a community organization or school district to prepare students for a successful transition into the next grade level.
-VISTAs serve full-time for the entire 8 weeks of service.
+Each VISTA will serve full time with a community organization to prepare students for a successful transition into the next grade level.
 Specific member assignments will vary by site and might include:

-Why do Members work with rising 9th graders?
+Why do Summer VISTAs work with rising 9th graders?

 In 2012 high schools in the Portland Public School District averaged just 63% of students graduating on time.
 Ninth Grade Counts, a program of Connect by 25 and All Hands Raised, aims to change that by connecting youth with the support they need to enter high school on the right track.
 Research led by Connected by 25 has shown that the ninth grade transition is a critical time for students at risk of disconnecting– especially the summer months.
 This year, we have expanded to serve any site that has programming aimed to decrease summer learning loss with students, not just rising 9th graders.